Documenting Chatino Sign Language

 - elicitation tasks

-In many of the deposit sessions, video recordings are accompanied by ELAN annotation files containing glossed signing and translations into Spanish and/or English.
+In many of the collection sessions, video recordings are accompanied by ELAN annotation files containing glossed signing and translations into Spanish and/or English.

-Footage collected by Lynn and related largely to signing practices can be found in ELAR deposit 0575: “Documenting Sign Language Structure and Language Socialization in the San Juan Quiahije Chatino Signing Community”.
-Footage collected by Kate and related largely to gesturing practices can be found in ELAR deposit 0459: “Gesture, Speech and Sign in Chatino Communities”.
+Footage collected by Lynn and related largely to signing practices can be found in ELAR collection 0575: “Documenting Sign Language Structure and Language Socialization in the San Juan Quiahije Chatino Signing Community”.
+Footage collected by Kate and related largely to gesturing practices can be found in ELAR collection 0459: “Gesture, Speech and Sign in Chatino Communities”.

 Acknowledgement and citation